 Booker Pet Care is committed to providing individual, flexible, reliable and professional care to you and your pets through our Dog Walking, ‘Home from Home’ Pet Boarding, Pet Home Visits and ‘Bark and Ride’ Pet Cab.

-Our other children have all grown up and have their own homes now, so we have plenty of space to accommodate animals!!
+Our children have all grown up and have their own homes now, so we have plenty of space to accommodate animals!!
 We have a wonderful detached house, with enclosed gardens – totally secure for tearaway doggies!

-I have worked in business and education for almost 25 years, achieving an Honours Degree in Business and Management and a Masters in Leadership and Management with a Merit.
+I have worked in business and education for almost 25 years, achieving an Honours Degree in Business and Management and a Masters qualification: MSc in Leadership and Management with a Merit.
 In 2010, I decided it was time to get off that particular work horse to spend time with my wonderful dogs, and pursue my real passion of animal care, behaviour and nutrition – ultimately anything related to animals!!

-Maggie, our younger and naughtiest Labrador – of the Chocolate pedigree variety, was eleven years old when we lost her.
+Maggie, our naughtiest Labrador – of the Chocolate pedigree variety, was eleven years old when we lost her.
 We’d had her since she was a puppy.
 In her little life, she had endured endless health problems, being diagnosed with arthritis at the tender age of 12 months, numerous allergies at 18 months, and then an underactive thyroid at three years.
-At New Year this year she was diagnosed with Degenerative Myolopathy which resulted in her losing the ability to walk on her back legs.
+At New Year last year she was diagnosed with Degenerative Myolopathy which resulted in her losing the ability to walk on her back legs.
 Her front shoulders were crippled with arthritis so she didn’t have the strength to compensate for her rear weakness.

 Our care for all our dogs continues to fuel my continued investigations into health and nutrition, the history of commercial dog food etc, with wonderful and dedicated support from the team at Wharfedale Veterinary Centre in Wetherby – real miracle-workers.
 We’ve also enjoyed support from Katie at York Canine Hydro where Maggie enjoyed fortnightly swimming sessions!
 Everyone’s been absolutely fabulous helping us with Maggie who we will all miss dearly!.

 Georgie is our wonderful little Jack Russell.
 She was born in May 2015 and came to us in September 2015.
 She’s a little monkey and we’re pretty sure she considers herself to be a Labrador!
 We’ve been very careful to socialise her and she likes to meet all he different dogs who come and go for dog walks or boarding.
 She tends to be a faster runner than most dogs who come to stay so she likes to race round the garden and run under everyone’s legs!
 She does spend a lot of time sleeping though and she particularly loves to snuggle up with Henry!
+She became Mum to our two Pups when they arrived with us in May 2017.
+Georgie took over the supervision and play!
+Amazing!

 I read a lot about animal behaviour – the history of the domestic dog and their roots within the Wolf species, and the ‘Politics of the Pack’ are concepts which never fail to tantalise and fascinate me!
 I’ve completed a Certificate in Animal Behaviour with the Cambridge Institute of Dog Behaviour and Training.
 My tutor was Colin Tennant, the renowned writer on dog and pet behaviour and Britain’s expert in dog behaviour and obedience training.
 He was very impressed with my work and has even published some of it on his website.